 Congratulations on completing your new trampoline!
-(See... we knew you could do it!)
-So here comes the real question... are you satisfied with this completed product?
-If you are, go ahead and write a review on the retailer's site you bought it from.
-We'd really appreciate it... and if we could, we'd give you a gold star.
-Are you completely frustrated and have some choice words for us?
+(See, we knew you could do it!)
+So here comes the real question, are you satisfied with this completed product?
+If you are, go ahead and write a review on our website.
+We'd really appreciate it, and if we could, we'd give you a gold star.

+Have questions?
 Contact us directly!
-We're not trying to ruin your life, we promise.
-And we'll do everything we can to make it right again.
+We're happy to help.
 See contact info on page 2-3.